-Step 7: Grab your other handledog overlay, and place it on top of your barbecue fork.
-Adjust the color with the options in the Overlay palette.
+Step 7: Grab your other handledog graphic, and place it on top of your barbecue fork.
+Adjust the color with the options in the Graphic palette.
 Now you’re cookin’.

 Barbecue forks not your thing?
 Fret not, anti-hotdogger.
 There are all kinds of things you can build with the shapes in Geometric.
 Think of them like Lego bricks, and start building your castle of creativity.

-Now that you’re wise to the ways that Geometric overlays can be used, patch together some critters, like this owl from our Logo Design article.
+Now that you’re wise to the ways that Geometric graphics can be used, patch together some critters, like this owl from our Logo Design article.

-Instead of assembling shapes, think of overlays as inkblots and take a Rorschach approach—what do you see?
+Instead of assembling shapes, think of graphics as inkblots and take a Rorschach approach—what do you see?

-For our DIY Mother’s Day card article, we created some noggins with the overlays in Geometric, then whipped up some unfortunate hairdos by rotating the beards from our Santaland theme.
+For our DIY Mother’s Day card article, we created some noggins with the graphics in Geometric, then whipped up some unfortunate hairdos by rotating the beards from our Santaland theme.